UKPASS code: 004384 | Institution code: W50 | Attendance mode: Part-time day release

 In this module you will focus on the financial and policy context of urban planning, and the application of urban design principles to urban development.
 It will provide you with an overview and analysis of the procedures and practices of project briefing and development control, and will introduce urban design issues and techniques.
 You will develop your understanding of the key actors in the development process, and the basic principles of property development, site appraisal and methods of financial appraisal.
-The projects will involve area, market and site appraisal, design briefing and site layout through the development of proposal for a site in the context of local planning guidelines.
+The projects will involve area, market and site appraisal, design briefing and site layout through the development of a proposal for a site in the context of local planning guidelines.
 Group work is an important element of this module.

 This module involves a study tour over four to six days, usually to a single European city, with a range of urban forms from a variety of periods and which is currently growing.
 The trip will provide you with an opportunity to analyse urban form and its evolution and the impact of planning policies, and to evaluate the qualities of the environment produced.